recurze/MiniMovieDB/Readme.md

 ## FrontEnd

 Written using [FastAPI](https://fastapi.tiangolo.com/) and some javascript.
+See `img/` for screenshots.